Welcome to our school

 I am sure you are well aware how highly we have always recognised and valued the contribution of P.E, sport and games to the health and well-being of our children.
 In addition, it is considered that an innovative and varied PE curriculum and extra-curricular opportunities has a positive influence on the concentration, attitude and academic achievement of all children.

-We continue to work with QFirstsports to support our regular, guaranteed two hours of physical activity for all children, which is further supplemented by many after school sporting activities available to our children on a voluntary basis - football, netball, athletics, cross country, gymnastics, chess, cricket, rounders, dance and tennis.
+We continue to work with Miss Townend to support our regular, guaranteed two hours of physical activity for all children, which is further supplemented by many after school sporting activities available to our children on a voluntary basis - football, netball, athletics, cross country, gymnastics, chess, cricket, rounders, dance and tennis - although this has obviously been hampered during the Coronavirus pandemic.

 As well as regular PE lessons, we also provide team competition both in-house and inter-school.